-You’ll get a caramel apple pie with sweet, tender apples and a flakey, all-butter pie crust.
+You’ll get the best pie with sweet, tender apples and a flaky pastry, all-butter pie crust.

 Oh, and let’s talk about that caramel!
-There’s a layer of our homemade salted caramel sauce inside the pie, plus a drizzle (more like a very hefty pour) of caramel on top.
+This pie is layered with our homemade salted caramel sauce inside, plus a drizzle (more like a very hefty pour) of caramel on top.
 It’s holiday dessert perfection in every way.

-This easy caramel apple pie is unlike any apple pie recipe we’ve shared.
-Yes, we still love our Apple Pie with Einkorn Crust and our Dutch Apple Pie with Oatmeal Streusel.
+This recipe is unlike any apple pie recipe we’ve shared.
+Yes, we still love our apple slab pie and our Dutch Apple Crumb Pie.
 But if you love caramel and apples, this sweet and indulgent spin on apple pie is hard to beat!

 Top this caramel apple pie with a big scoop of vanilla ice cream, more salted caramel sauce, and the holidays just got a whole lot merrier.